Welcome to Class 1B –

 Mrs Blundell’s Class

-Hello and welcome back to school, I hope you have had a lovely Easter holiday and are ready for our final term in Year 1!
+Hello and welcome back to school, I hope you have had a lovely summer holiday and are ready for the busy term ahead!

-In our second half term, we will be continuing with our ‘Seaside topic.
-We will be exploring Design and Technology and Art.
-Our Science will be extended into this term and we will focus on the seasons.
-We will also look at coastlines and human and physical features in our Geography work.
+In our second half term, we will be continuing with our ‘Toy’ theme.
+We will be exploring Design and Technology and continuing with Science and materials.

-Please ensure your child brings a water bottle into school, especially as the weather is getting warmer.
+Please ensure your child brings a water bottle into school.
 They are available for the children to access throughout the day.
 Please note we only encourage water and not juice.

 Children will be encouraged to change their own reading book when they have confidently finished it.
-Your child is required to read from the school reading scheme regularly and are encouraged to read as much as possible as this is vital in improving both their reading and writing skills.
+Your child is required to read from the school reading scheme regularly and is encouraged to read as much as possible as this is vital in improving both their reading and writing skills.
 Please make sure you record when your child has read in your child’s planner.
 These records can also include any other books your child is reading at home (both fiction and non-fiction), as this allows me to keep track of how much and what they are reading.
-Our new home reading incentive should help to enthuse your child to read at least three times a week!
+We also are encouraging children to read at least three times a week at home.
+If they do this they will receive a raffle ticket and may be lucky enough to win a small prize for doing so!

-PE is planned for Wednesday and Friday and will be taken by Mr Sutton and myself.
+PE is planned for Wednesday and Friday and will be taken by an external PE coach and myself.
 However, there may be other opportunities for P.E throughout the week.
 Therefore, it is important that children have their kit with them each day.
 They will be sent home half termly or if they get particularly muddy!

 This year, our class have a big responsibility in looking after ‘Spotty’, each night a child will be selected to take ‘Spotty’ home and complete a short diary to tell the class what he has got up to.
 You may wish to help your child write this diary and include any pictures or drawings to show what he has done whilst with your child.